lgandecki/cypress-cucumber-preprocessor/README.md

 Option | Default value | Description
 ------------ | ------------- | -------------
 outputFolder | `cypress/cucumber-json` | The folder to write the files to filePrefix | `''` *(no prefix)* | A separate json file is generated for each feature based on the name of the feature file.
-All generated file names will be prefixed with this option if specified fileSuffix | `.cucumber` | A suffix to add to each generated filename generate | `false` | Flag to output cucumber.json or not
+If specified, all generated file names will be prefixed with specified `string` fileSuffix | `''` *(generated alphanumeric suffix)* | If default values are used, then it adds underscore and randomly generated alphanumeric suffix for each generated filename (e.g `_oK9x`).
+If specified, all generated file names will be suffixed with specified `string` generate | `false` | Flag to output cucumber.json or not

 ## IDE support